-One form to increase participation and engagement in broader social protection agenda by traditional social security social partners is to encourage the development of position papers on social protection floors.
-Conversely non-traditional partners can participate in more traditional social security matters.
+One form to increase participation and engagement in the broader social protection agenda by traditional social security social partners is to encourage the development of position papers on social protection floors.
+Conversely, non-traditional partners can participate in more traditional social security matters.
+Organisations of Persons with Disabilities (OPDs) and formal and informal groups representing women's rights should be involved in the design and monitoring of both mainstream and disability and gender-targeted social protection according to commitments in the UNCRPD and as recommended by the ILO and IDA Joint Statement.